 The Data Flow Server uses the Fabric8 Java client library to connect to the Kubernetes cluster.
 We are using environment variables to set the values needed when deploying the Data Flow server to Kubernetes.
 We are also using the Fabric8 Spring Cloud integration with Kubernetes library to access Kubernetes ConfigMap and Secrets settings.
-The ConfigMap settings are specified in the src/etc/kubernetes/scdf-config.yml file and the Secrets in the src/etc/kubernetes/scdf-config.yml file and the Secrets in the src/etc/kubernetes/scdf-secrets.yml file.
+The ConfigMap settings are specified in the src/etc/kubernetes/scdf-config-kafka.yml file and the Secrets in the src/etc/kubernetes/scdf-secrets.yml file.
 Modify the password for MySQL in the latter if you changed it.
 It has to be provided encoded as base64.